zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/deploy-gg-classic/deploy-gg-classic.md

-# Deploy GoldenGate for Big Data
+# Deploy GoldenGate for Classic

 ## Introduction

-In this lab you will install GoldenGate for Big Data in the GG Target Home.
+In this lab you will review GoldenGate for Classic

 *Estimated Lab Time*:  30 minutes

   ![](./images/image110_1.png " ")

 ### Objectives
-- Deploy GoldenGate for Big Data
+- Deploy GoldenGate Classic

 ### Prerequisites
 This lab assumes you have: